Frequently Asked Questions

 -Can I board the ship ?

-If nevertheless you really want to climb aboard for exceptional reasons, let us know why (Contact page) and you can receive the permission to climb aboard.
+If nevertheless you really want to climb aboard for exceptional reasons (i.e. maritime appraisal, press, studies), contact us and we can make an exception.

 - Who are we ?

 We are a group from across the U.S and well over, with the intention of preserving the Sachem from further deterioration and restore it as a museum.
-We are a dozen members and some more volunteers : Ex-Circle Line Crew members, Navy retired, Maritime Historians, Relatives of Ex-Captains of the ship, locals and Enthusiasts.
+We are 16 core members and some more volunteers : Ex-Circle Line Crew members, Navy retired, Maritime Historians, Relatives of Ex-Captains of the ship, locals and enthusiasts.
 We plan creating a non-profit organization soon to provide better care to the Sachem.

 - Who owns the ship ?
 What is the D'Andrea Larosa Art Foundation ?